Camille Bombois: Move to Paris and Early Career

+First World War and Artistic Breakthrough

 1914 marked the beginning of four-and-a-half years of military service in World War I. Bombois spent much of it on the front line, earning three decorations for bravery.
+Later, he received distinctions for bravery at Chemin-Creux, Chemin-des-Dames, and again on the night of the armistice.
 Upon his return home, encouraged that his wife had succeeded in selling a number of his paintings in his absence, he resumed his routine of night labor and daytime painting.
 In 1922, his sidewalk displays in Montmartre began attracting the attention of collectors.
+The first public display of his work took place in an open-air exhibition near his home on the rue Caulaincourt, where the poet Noël Bureau was among the first to champion his paintings.
 The art dealer Wilhelm Uhde "discovered" him in 1924, and exhibited Bombois' work in the Galeries des Quatre Chemins in 1927.
+Other early supporters included Florent Fels, Madame Gregory, Mathot, Jacques Guenne, and the critic Maximilien Gauthier.
 In 1937, his works were shown in the exhibition "Maîtres populaires de la réalité" in Paris.
 His first solo show was in 1944 at the Galerie Pétridès.

+Style and Subjects

 Critics compared Bombois' work to that of Henri Rousseau, which it resembled in its naïve drawing, crisp delineation of form, and attention to detail, although Bombois was less of a fantasist than Rousseau.